Examples#

 Option 1: Google Colab (Easiest)#

-Most examples include a “Open in Colab” badge.
+Most examples include an “Open in Colab” badge.
 Click it to run the notebook in Google Colab without any local setup.

 Option 2: Local Jupyter#